tbfe-de/C-CleanCode/OOP-in-C/v1/_TODO.md

    and emphasize the *TDD Mindset* but in practice they are clumsy and hence unit testing should rather be done with a framework specialized for that purpose.

+In the continuing steps of this example the *WOGTEST* is used as test framework.

 ------------------------------------------------------------------